zeley26/Capstone-Travel-App/README.md

-# Weather-Journal App Project
+# Capstone Travel App

 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project helps users book Trips to Travel.
+By using API's that give back information to the user in regards to what the temperature is and how many days left until teh trip starts.

 ## Instructions
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+-To run the app open terminal and input "npm run dev" -Input the desire city and the desired date of when you would want to start your trip

-## Extras
+## Dependencies
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+"dependencies": {
+        "body-parser": "^1.20.2",
+        "clean-webpack-plugin": "^4.0.0",
+        "cors": "^2.8.5",
+        "css-loader": "^6.8.1",
+        "express": "^4.18.2",
+        "jest": "^29.6.2",
+        "jest-environment-jsdom": "^29.6.2",
+        "sass-loader": "^13.3.2",
+        "style-loader": "^3.3.3"
+    },